pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 **Contingency: Fallback Steps**
 ===============================

-We need to talk about these.???
+We need to talk about these.
+(TODO:  needs work)

-1. If at any point in the migrations, an unrecoverable error occurs, the plan is to fallback to version the previous version (for this example, 2020.4.1).
+1. If at any point in the migrations, an unrecoverable error occurs, the plan is to fallback to version the previous version.

-2. In order to fall back to 2020.4.1, first remove the volumes.
+2. In order to fall back to the pre-upgrade version, first remove the volumes.

-    1. Start up 2020.4.1 and THEN Run 'docker volume prune' after verifying no other volumes are in use.
+    1. Start up pre-upgrade version, and THEN Run 'docker volume prune' after verifying no other volumes are in use.

     2. Alternatively, 'docker volume ls' to list and docker volume rm
         <volume name> each related volume.

-3. Using the restore commands to re-establish the 2020.4.1 backup taken during upgrade steps
+3. Using the restore commands to re-establish the pre-upgrade version of the backup taken during upgrade steps

-    3. Expect about ____ hours to fallback to 2020.4.1.
+    3. Expect about _________ hours to fallback to the pre-upgrade version.

 **Restore steps, during Fallback ????**
 ---------------------------------------